 With the end of Brexit, what are the plans for Portugal IN?

-Portugal is not at the forefront of the countries that will suffer the most if the United Kingdom leaves without an agreement from the European Union.
+Portugal is not at the forefront of the countries that will suffer the most if the United Kingdom leaves without an agreement.

 In your view, will Brexit have major repercussions on the Portuguese economy?